 6. Avoid over meeting.
 Err on the side of caution when organizing a meeting schedule.
 Anything more than once a month, may be overly-ambitious.
 Also 2-3 hours seems to be the sweet spot.
 General rule-of-thumb: Plan 30 minutes for food, wine and catching-up with friends, an hour to 90 minutes for a structured discussion and the final 30 minutes for more informal discussion and socializing.

 7. The food.
 Have small bites and foods that are easy to consume while discussing a book.
 (Probably not a good idea to break out a plate of spareribs.)

 And have fun with the food.
 Incorporate it into a theme related to the book: Empanadas while reading the work of the late Gabriel García Márquez; or how about a warm brie with Madame Bovary?

 8. Set the ground rules.
 Aside from “read the book,” here are other ideas to encourage a lively, enjoyable discussion that we found on LitLovers.com:

 - Agree to disagree.
 Be gracious!
 There is no one way to experience or interpret a book.
 In fact, differing opinions are good.

 - Be gentle but firm.
 Insist that discussion time be limited to the book.
 Some clubs hold book discussions first and invite “social members” to join afterward

 - Dominating personalities.
 Never easy.
 “Let’s hear from some others” is one approach.
 Some clubs pass an object around the room; you talk only when you hold the object.

 10. The wine.
-Yes, in most cases a book club has as much to to with the wine as it has to do with the book, which is why they are so fun.
-Nothing lubricates good conversation like a glass of La Crema Pinot Gris or Chardonnay.
+Yes, in most cases a book club has as much to do with the wine as it has to do with the book, which is why they are so fun.
+Nothing lubricates good conversation like a glass of La Crema Pinot Noir.